syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     **Cause:**

-    You may use the deprecated component name in the application with the Syncfusion Blazor NuGet package version greater than or equal to 18.1.0.36.
+    You may use the deprecated component name in the application with the Syncfusion&reg; Blazor NuGet package version greater than or equal to 18.1.0.36.

     **Solution**

-    The Syncfusion Blazor library has changed its namespace, NuGet package name and component name from v18.1.0.36.
+    The Syncfusion&reg; Blazor library has changed its namespace, NuGet package name and component name from v18.1.0.36.
 Refer this [documentation](./upgrade-syncfusion-components-to-18.1.0.36-version#component-name-changes) to migrate your application with correct component name.
 Example: `EjsGrid` is now modified as `SfGrid`.

 ## Browser console errors

-* **net::ERR_ABORTED 404 Error While Using Syncfusion Blazor Static CSS**
+* **net::ERR_ABORTED 404 Error While Using Syncfusion&reg; Blazor Static CSS**

     You may see the below exception in the web browser dev tool console.